Global Speaker Series

 We invite you to look at some of the conversations our staff are facilitating.
 Whether you are a teacher of Language Studies, Geography, Science, History, Social Studies, Religion, or Art, we hope to have a topic of interest to you.

-Select one of our free 60-min global talks (free talks are listed below) that are funded by Dragons and offer your students the opportunity to engage with critical global conversations.
+Select one of our free 60-min global talks that are funded by Dragons and offer your students the opportunity to engage with critical global conversations.
+More than three talks at the same school will incur a small speaker fee to ensure we can meet the demand of our constituents.

 Commodity, Community or Sacred: A Multicultural Perspective on Fresh Water